vEnhance/web.evanchen.cc/input/mockaime.md

 ## {{ hl("current", "Current edition") }}

-The first exam will probably be posted sometime between Christmas 2023 and early January 2024.
+Tentatively, the 2024 exam will be posted here around noon Pacific time on Friday, December 22, 2023.

 Anyone will be able to download the exam and attempt the problems, and submit their answers for scoring.